Steven-McGinnis/TheReactQuiz-react-app/README.md

 # React Quiz App 📝

 React Quiz App is a React application that allows users to take quizzes on various topics.
 It uses a local JSON server to fetch quiz questions and displays them in an interactive format.
-This app specifically uses both functional and class components to manage state and interactions, providing hands-on experience with different React paradigms.
+This app specifically uses functional components and the useReducer hook to manage state and interactions, providing hands-on experience with modern React paradigms.

 ## 📖 About This Project